 Did you know one in five vans fail its first MOT test?
 This statistic is down to poor maintenance by its drivers and businesses.
 But should we be surprised?
-As vans typically cover a lot of miles when used for business purposes and are exposed to a lot of wear and tear.
-Failing your MOT test is not just an unwanted distraction; the knock on effect can reduce your work productivity, cost you time and money in repairs at the garage.
+Vans typically cover a lot of miles when used for business purposes and are exposed to a lot of wear and tear.
+Failing your MOT test is not just an unwanted distraction; the knock-on effect can reduce your work productivity, cost you time and money in repairs at the garage.

 FINDING OUT YOUR MOT EXPIRY DATE?